Efficient Stochastic Optimisation via Sequential Monte Carlo: Experimental Details - Theoretical Results

 In contrast, samples from $\pi_{\theta}$ are typically generated by a finite number of steps of a Markov chain, where unrolling the respective sampler, and differentiating through the resulting computation graph, results in a path-wise gradient of the finite-step sampling distribution.
 Indeed, this depends upon the step size and number of steps specified.
 Crucially, such gradients do not, in general, correspond to the score-function gradient of the (stationary) distribution $\pi_{\theta}$, but instead optimise a different, sampler-dependent objective.
 It is for this reason that MCMC samples are treated as stop-gradient inputs and we instead rely on analytical score identities to obtain gradients w.r.t. $\theta$.

 Given particles $\{ X_i \}_{i=1}^N$, approximately distributed as $\pi_{\theta}$, a natural Monte Carlo estimator of $\nabla_{\theta} \ell (\theta)$ is thus

-where we note that whilst this estimator is unbiased, given exact samples from $\pi_{\theta}$, implementing it efficiently in current automatic differentiation frameworks is not straightforward.
+where we note that the same-sample plug-in estimator is consistent, given exact i.i.d. samples from $\pi_{\theta}$, up to usual finite-sample covariance bias.
+Implementing this estimator efficiently in current automatic differentiation frameworks is not straightforward.
 First, note that \eqref{eq:J-obj-gradient-concise-MC} requires per-sample gradients, $\nabla_{\theta} E_{\theta}(X_i)\in \mathbb{R}^{d_{\theta}}$, which can involve a significantly greater number of backward passes and is thus more computationally expensive.
-Furthermore, a more nuanced subtlety arises from the fact that the covariance weight, $A_{\theta}(x) = R(x) - \beta (E_{\theta}(x) - E_{0}(x))$ depends explicitly on $\theta$.
+Furthermore, a more nuanced subtlety arises from the fact that the covariance multiplier, $A_{\theta}(x) = R(x) + \beta_{\mathrm{KL}} (E_{\theta}(x) - E_{0}(x))$ depends explicitly on $\theta$.
 Indeed, whilst in the analytical gradient $\nabla_{\theta} \ell(\theta)$, $A_\theta(x)$ is considered a scalar weight multiplying the score $\nabla_\theta \log \pi_\theta(x)$, a naive implementation of automatic differentiation that propagates through both factors would introduce additional terms from differentiating $A_\theta(x)$ itself.
 To be clear, for the reverse-KL term, differentiating through the factor $E_\theta(x)-E_0(x)$ results in additional contributions that are absent from the true score-function gradient and correspond to optimising a distinctly different objective.
-That is, the reverse-KL term is particularly prone to incorrect differentiate in practice.
+That is, the reverse-KL term is particularly prone to incorrect differentiation in practice.